 On the self filling - do you have a scooper style thru hull?
-I have heard that can be the culprit and to either cut out the scoops, or replace with a mushroom style.Old enough to know better, young enough to do it anyway.
+I have heard that can be the culprit and to either cut out the scoops, or replace with a mushroom style.At the time it seemed like a good idea...

 How do the aerator pumps work without the scupper through hull?
 I thought you needed this to prime the system??